 In October 2015, we entered into a strategic research collaboration agreement with Vertex focused on the development of CRISPR/Cas9-based therapies.
 Under the terms of our agreement, we received an upfront, nonrefundable payment of \$75.0 million and \$30.0 million in convertible loan proceeds.

-In December 2017, we and Vertex entered into Amendment No. 1 to the Collaboration Agreement, or the (the "Amendment").
-The Amendment, among other things, modified certain definitions and provisions of the Collaboration Agreement to make them
+In December 2017, we and Vertex entered into Amendment No. 1 to the Collaboration Agreement.
+The Amendment, among other things, modified certain definitions and provisions of the Collaboration Agreement to make them consistent with the JDA and